-From Tokyo station we boarded a train bound for Nikko, an hour and a half journey, with a change at Utsunomiya.
-The main destination in Nikko is the lavishly decorated Toshogu; the shrine and mausoleum of Tokugawa Ieyasu, founder of the Tokugawa shogunate.
-Yet, the town and it’s surroundings have a lot more to explore.
+From Tokyo station, we boarded a train bound for Nikko, an hour and a half journey, with a change at Utsunomiya.
+The primary destination in Nikko is the lavishly decorated Toshogu; the shrine and mausoleum of Tokugawa Ieyasu, founder of the Tokugawa shogunate.
+The town and its surroundings have a lot more to explore.

-With this in mind we boarded a bus from Nikko station to Kegon Falls, in the vicinity of Lake Chuzenjiko.
+With this in mind, we boarded a bus from Nikko station to Kegon Falls, in the vicinity of Lake Chuzenjiko.
 The driver moved with surgical precision through the narrow and sinuous mountain roads surrounded by tall trees.
-We stopped on a deserted bus terminal near the shore of Lake Chuzenji.
-Famous for its Onsen hotels and koyo – autumnal colours – there was little people around.
+We stopped at a deserted bus terminal near the shore of Lake Chuzenji.
+Famous for its Onsen hotels and Koyo – autumnal colours – there were little people around.
 However, Kegon falls, regardless of time of year, is a sight to behold.
-This massive one hundred meter drop is the only exit for the waters of the near by lake.
-If impressive from the road side, then after taking an elevator down, the scene was overwhelming.
+This massive one hundred meter drop is the only exit for the waters of the nearby lake.
+If impressive from the roadside, then after taking an elevator down, the scene was overwhelming.

-The same foggy atmosphere that engulfed the mountains, followed us to Toshogu.
-Set in a beautiful forest, the mausoleum was initially simple, expanding along the years to what it is now; more than a dozen buildings spanning all the way up the mountain.
+The same foggy atmosphere that engulfed the mountains followed us to Toshogu.
+Set in a beautiful forest the mausoleum was initially simple, expanding over the years to what it is now; more than a dozen buildings spanning all the way up the mountain.
 Its uniqueness lies in the combination of Buddhist and Shinto elements, something unseen anywhere else in Japan.

-The big granite Torii door marks the entrance to sacred ground, the road up is steep and covered in gravel.
+The big granite Torii door marks the entrance to the sacred ground, the road up is steep and covered in gravel.
 Heavy mist surrounded us, the deeper we got into the complex.
-I couldn’t help feelingl the height of solemnity in the air.
+I couldn’t help feeling the height of solemnity in the air.

-My romantic ideal of Japanese mountain shrines was fuelled by hours playing Final Fantasy.
-The beautiful temple sceneries surrounded by thick mist, and priests chanting in a grave, low tone were my favourite in the game; experiencing such a thing was amazing.
-The main shrine building is composed by an outer praying hall, and behind it, the inner and main hall.
+Hours playing Final Fantasy fueled my romantic ideal of Japanese mountain shrines.
+The beautiful temple sceneries surrounded by thick mist, and priests chanting in a grave, low tone were my favourite in the game; experiencing such a thing was beautiful.
+An outer praying hall composes the main shrine building, and behind it, the inner and central hall.
 Countless woodcarvings, covered in gold leaf and bold colours, adorn these buildings.
 Every single piece tells a story, and together form a more complex tale.
 The visual richness, visible from far away, is overwhelming.

-After soaking up the peaceful scenery, we descend through the slippery stone stairs, and enter Honjido Hall.
+After soaking up the peaceful scenery, we descend through the slippery stone stairs and enter Honjido Hall.
 The building is massive and presents twelve statues of each Chinese zodiac sign.
-Yet, it’s centrepiece is a large dragon painted across the ceiling, known as the Crying Dragon.
+Its centrepiece is a giant dragon painted across the ceiling, known as the Crying Dragon.

-In a broken English, a priest invite us to join a small crowd.
+In a broken English, a priest invites us to join a small crowd.
 After a few words, he claps two blocks of wood together in several locations across the hall.
-It’s only in a particular location that the sound echoes in a way that resemble a shrill cry, giving the dragon it’s name.
+It’s only in a particular position that the sound echoes in a way that resembles a shrill cry, giving the dragon its name.
 You have to hand it to Japanese architects and their knowledge of acoustics.

-When we left the complex, and walked down through the main path, it was difficult not to look back in awe.
-The ambiance was perfect; the gold leaf and greenery, that surrounded the buildings, was beautifully paired with the low mist.
-But when we reached the Shinkyo bridge something wonderful happened.
-The sun came out behind the clouds for a brief moment.
-Rays of sunshine inundated the valley, like it was thanking us for visiting.
+When we left the complex and walked down through the main path, it was difficult not to look back in awe.
+The ambience was perfect; the gold leaf and greenery that surrounded the buildings paired beautifully with the low mist.
+But when we reached the Shinkyo bridge something unusual happened, the sun came out behind the clouds for a brief moment.
+Rays of sunshine inundated the valley like it was thanking us for visiting.